Wambosa/perishable/README.md

 a.
 There is a limit of 1000 hits per day per key.

 b.
 There are two keys that are generated and two fake companies.
-Each of these keys are to be associated with a member from each different org.
+Each of these keys are to be associated with a member from each different org. _(you must manually write the update query to make the association)_

-c.
-No vanity url exists; instead aws generates one for us. https://hgembpmlo6.execute-api.us-east-1.amazonaws.com/v1
+c. ~~No vanity url exists; instead aws generates one for us. https://hgembpmlo6.execute-api.us-east-1.amazonaws.com/v1~~

 d.
 While the api is itself secured with https, the [demo page][demo-url] is a simple static site over http.
 A non-issue, but should be noted.